MadSimple/hyperreadable/README.md

 # Hyperreadable
 **A more plain version of Atkinson Hyperlegible**

+Atkinson Hyperlegible is a great typeface but with a few design choices that were still difficult to get accustomed to after extensive usage.

+Hyperreadable aims for a more toned-down look while keeping a good amount of legibility.

-(Includes three variants: Hyperreadable, Hyperreadable Neutral, Hyperreadable Alt)
+##### (Includes two other variants: Hyperreadable Neutral, Hyperreadable Alt)

 <img width="2304" height="1214" alt="image" src="https://github.com/user-attachments/assets/ca79ba47-6171-49e5-b757-1fb636c9dc4b" />